Q: Why should I consider using a currency specialist to transfer the deposit for my French home?

 They can arrange a forward contract for you, which essentially locks in the exchange rate at a time that suits you.
 This means you will know exactly what you will need to pay for your deposit and final property payments, and how many euros you will get for your sterling transfer.

 Here's an example of why a forward contract is so useful in this situation.
-Earlier this summer, Mr. West and family engaged the services of Smart Currency Exchange to purchase a three-bedroom home in the Languedoc.
+Earlier this summer, Mr. West and family engaged the services of A Place in the Sun Currency to purchase a three-bedroom home in the Languedoc.

-Once Mr. West had found his property, his estate agent put him in touch with Smart Currency Exchange to transfer sterling into euros to pay the deposit.
+Once Mr. West had found his property, his estate agent put him in touch with A Place in the Sun Currency to transfer sterling into euros to pay the deposit.
 At this point, at the end of July 2015, the GBP/EUR rate was 1.43, meaning that to transfer 12,000 euros (a 10% deposit on a £120,000 villa) he had to transfer just under £7,000.

 At this point, sterling had been on an upward trajectory for most of 2015, so Mr. West opted not to book a forward contract to transfer the rest of his sterling into euros at this rate at a later date - meaning that he was at risk of sterling weakening and the rest of his property costing more than expected.